Rahul6424/data-table-vue/README.md

 <td>'actionList'</td>
 <td>Array of Objects</td>
 <td>If you have opted for 'actions' column then you have to pass this field.
 Each object must contain.<br>
-'type' : String -> Currently allowed types are 'link' or 'cb'<br>'refAddress': Function -> recieves particular row data and must return url as String (if type is 'link') or incase of type as 'cb', pass any function which is capable of recieving particular row data and inside your function you can do whatever you want.<br>'icon' : String -> Pass icon name as per materialize icon, for ex: pass 'edit' to show pencil</td>
+'type' : String -> Currently allowed types are 'link' or 'cb'<br>'refAddress': Function -> recieves particular row data and must return url as String (if type is 'link') or incase of type as 'cb', pass any function which is capable of recieving particular row data and inside your function you can do whatever you want.<br>'icon' : String -> Pass icon name as per materialize icon, for ex: pass 'edit' to show pencil<br>'getIcon' : Function -> Pass icon name as per materialize icon, for ex: pass 'edit' to show pencil. you will recieve particular row as parameter in this function and you can return icon name based on your business logic.</td>
 </tr>
 <tr>
 <td>'perPageOptions'</td>